HeartArmy/HeartArmy/README.md

 <img align="right" width="25%" src ="https://i.imgur.com/oIsKpXd.gif">

-I am a 20 year old **aspiring backend developer** who is studying **Computer Science** at NYU Abu Dhabi :purple_heart:
+I'm a 20-year-old student :person_in_tuxedo:, majoring in Computer Science, at NYU Abu Dhabi :purple_heart: and aspiring to become a backend developer :hammer_and_wrench:.

-#### I love coding to automate stuff and for social good.
-Currently trying to get better at low level programming using C++.
+#### I love coding to automate stuff and for social good :partying_face:.

 ---

 :gear: I’m currently learning AngularJS <br>
 :man_student: I’m currently learning about CPU architecture <br>
-:crossed_fingers: I want to learn loads of stuff of different domains and some of that includes Distributed Systems and Artificial Intelligence.<br>
+:crossed_fingers: I want to learn loads of stuff of different domains and some of that includes Distributed Systems and Artificial Intelligence.
+I am presently trying to enhance my low level programming knowledge by studying C++ <br>
-:smiley: Pronouns: He/Him/His<br>
-:zap: Fun fact: I love The Smiths :heart: and watching competitive league of legend :video_game:.
+:zap: Fun fact: I love The Smiths :sparkling_heart: and watching competitive league of legend :video_game:.
 Got to top 2% of server / Diamond 3 before I plateaued :sob:.
-Also, I watch a lot of shows (strongly recommend "Love, Death & Robots"). :100: <br>
+Also, I watch a lot of shows (strongly recommend "Love, Death & Robots").  <br>
-:book: Currently reading Project Hail Mary while listening to Space Song by Beach House.
-It's a vibe :sparkling_heart: <br>
+:book: Currently reading Project Hail Mary and listening to Space Song by Beach House.
+It's a vibe! <br>
 :performing_arts: Developed a game called UNALTERED (located in my repo) using Processing (python)